Serafín: La película

-Serafín: La película, is a Mexican film written by Xavier Robles and directed by René Cardona and was produced by Coyoácan Films and distributed by Warner Bros., through its Family Entertainment banner and was released in 2001.
+Serafín: La película, is a 2001 Mexican film written by Xavier Robles and directed by René Cardona III and was produced by Coyoácan Films and distributed by Warner Bros.
+Pictures under their Family Entertainment label.
 It is a sequel to the telenovela of Televisa Serafín produced by José Alberto Castro in 1999.

 Plot

 Serafín, is the story of a small, kindly guardian angel who protects a group of children called "the gang".Together they will undertake an adventure side of strange characters and will face the evil Lucio, who is now accompanied by his girlfriend named flame.